 Solar Tax Credit

 When you purchase or finance your solar panels (not lease or power purchase agreement), then you may qualify for the Investment Tax Credit.
-Until the year 2019 the tax credit you receive is 30% of the total cost of the solar system.
+As of 2022, the tax credit you receive is 30% of the total cost of the solar system.
 For instance, if your solar panel system costs $15,000, then you solar tax credit is $4,500.

 About the solar tax credit: